 MTSA encourages and welcomes feedback on aspects of its operation.
-It recognizes the rights of students to express dissatisfaction or make complaints about processes or services provided by MTSA.
-Grievances are complaints brought by students regarding MTSA's provision of education and academic services affecting their role as students.
-Grievances must be based on a claimed violation of a MTSA rule, policy, or established practice.
+It recognizes the rights of students to express dissatisfaction or make formal complaints about processes or services provided by MTSA.
+Grievances are formal complaints brought by a student regarding MTSA's provision of education and academic services affecting their role as a student.
+A grievance must be based on a claimed violation of a MTSA rule, policy, or established practice.
 This policy does not limit MTSA's right to change rules, policies, or practices.
-As a first step, MTSA offers students an informal process to lodge a concern or suggestion.
-This process allows students to provide MTSA with information or suggestions relating to processes or services provided.